 If you have a leaning or bowing wall in your basement, chances are, it is because of excessive lateral pressure.
-A leaning foundation wall is caused by poor or uncontrolled water drainage, poor waterproofing, or over-compaction of soil over time.
+The cause of a leaning foundation wall is poor or uncontrolled water drainage, poor waterproofing, or over-compaction of soil over time.

 Uncontrolled Water Drainage

 Uncontrolled water drainage can happen if your home’s drainage system isn’t working properly.
 Clogged gutters, gaps in gutters, and missing downspouts can wreak havoc on your home’s foundation.
 These systems, when properly installed and maintained, are able to collect water and effectively drain it away from the home.

 When a home’s waterproofing system doesn’t work properly, it can allow water to build up and even seep into the basement.
 Water naturally flows to the lowest point.
 Therefore, when water is left to flow naturally without intervention, it seeps along the foundation.

 Before homes are built, the soil is compacted to help support the weight of the structure that is being built.
 However, too much compaction can cause the soil to break down.
 When soil breaks down, it reduces the support capacity, making it hazardous for foundations.

 Excessive Lateral Pressure